cloudwatt/applications/blueprint-coreos-icescrum/README_EN.md

 ![firstco](img/firstco.png)

+When setup is completed, you have to restart iceScrum with the following command:`docker restart icescrum`

 ## So watt?

 The goal of this tutorial is to accelerate your start.
 At this point **you** are the master of the stack.